mayoT0/anonED/README.md

    year = {2023}
 }
 ```
-# To use other diagrams
+# To replicate on other diagram types

+1. Use sample images to generate a dictionary from the notebook `llm_dictionary.py` (note: requires OpenAI API key)
-Replace file paths and tessaract ocr language settings in the `a_preprocessing.py` and `b_text_extraction.py` notebook
+2. Replace file paths, Laplaian variance threshold and tessaract ocr language settings in the notebook `anoned_fusion.py`

+Note: Results in image were generated using a traditional dictionary.
+Demo results will vary (i.e., LLM-generated dictionary)

 # References
-To cite the paper demo code, consider using,
+To cite the demo code:

 ```bibtex
 @InProceedings{onabanjo2025anoned,